TomerChermesh/tictactoe/README.md

 Unexpected AI responses are handled defensively in `AIService`:

 - Empty response → `AIServiceError('AI returned an empty response.')`.
-- No number found → `AIServiceError('AI returned a non-numeric response: ...')`.
+- Bad Response → `AIServiceError('AI returned a bad structured response: ...')`.
 - Out‑of‑range index → `AIServiceError('AI returned an out-of-range cell index: ...')`.
 - Index points to a non‑empty cell → `AIServiceError('AI selected an invalid or occupied cell index: ...')`.
-- API errors (`APIError`) and general exceptions → wrapped as `AIServiceError` with a clear message.

-In `GameService.ai_move(...)`:

-- `AIServiceError` is **caught and translated to** `InvalidMoveError` so that the API returns a clear 400 error with a helpful message.
-- The frontend:
-  - Shows the error in a `Snackbar` without crashing.
-  - Does **not** retry indefinitely; AI is triggered in a controlled way after human moves as long as the game is not finished yet.
+In any of those cases, the `GameService` is responsible to return the first empty cell.